 UT System Seeking Applicants for Student Regent Position

-The advertisement for the post may be viewed online in the link below.
+The advertisement for the post may be viewed online: Student Regent Advertisement (PDF)

 The nonvoting student regent is an ex-officio member on each Board committee.
 In addition to participating in approximately a dozen official Board meetings over the course of the appointment, the student regent frequently visits with student leaders, administrators, faculty and staff at the 15 UT institutions across the state.

-Applicants, who must be enrolled at UT System institutions and in good academic standing, are required to fill out the UT System Application for Student Regent and the Office of The Governor Appointment Application , which must be submitted to the institution's student government organization.
-Each student government organization will choose up to five applicants; the campus presidents will submit the applicants to the UT System chancellor by no later than December 15, 2008.
+Applicants, who must be enrolled at UT System institutions and in good academic standing, are required to fill out the UT System Application for Student Regent (PDF) and the Office of the Governor Appointment Application (PDF), which must be submitted to the institution's student government organization.
+Each student government organization will choose up to five applicants; the campus presidents will submit the applicants to the UT System chancellor by no later than December 10, 2010.

 The chancellor will recommend two or more applicants to the governor, who ultimately makes the formal appointment.